 —to the left there's a blazing wind-blown fire with a family working around it.
-There are magpies perched, observing in different directions on the tree branches and one flying with wings outstretched.
+There are black birds perched, observing in different directions on the tree branches and one flying with wings outstretched.
 And there are the three hunters returning with their pack of varied dogs.

 Eli Siegel, the great American poet and critic, founder of the philosophy Aesthetic Realism, describes in his essay, Art As Composition, what this painting has and every person wants:

 All the best critics of Bruegel speak of the greatness of this composition, which Helen Gardner describes in Art through the Ages: